HFft

 library(harmonium)

-hfft2 $is_unique() # FALSE, hfft shares the same inner object with hfft2. hfft
+hfft$is_unique() # FALSE, hfft shares the same inner object with hfft2.invalidate

 Replaces the inner value of the external pointer, invalidating it.
 This function is useful to remove one of the shared references of the inner pointer in rust.